updated

 Help

-Regular projects on the farm include general maintenance like garden bed preparation, planting, transplanting, weeding, pruning, harvesting and processing, as well as special projects like outdoor renovations, fencing, compost making, sod removal, terracing, etc.
+Regular projects on the farm include general tasks like garden bed preparation, planting, transplanting, weeding, pruning, harvesting and processing, as well as special projects like outdoor renovations, fencing, compost making, sod removal, terracing, etc.

 Typical Day Schedule:

-10-1 pm Morning work slot
+10-1 pm: Morning help slot

-1-2 pm Lunch provided in the summer kitchen
+1-2 pm: Lunch provided in the summer kitchen

-2-5 pm Afternoon work slot
+2-5 pm: Afternoon help slot

 • Languages spoken